Add to your Claude Code skills

 AI coding agents burn tokens on verbose shell output that adds zero signal.
 A passing go test produces hundreds of lines the LLM will never use. git log dumps full commit metadata when a one-liner per commit suffices.

-snip sits between your AI tool and the shell, filtering output through declarative YAML pipelines -- no compiled filters, no code changes.
+snip sits between your AI tool and the shell, filtering output through declarative YAML pipelines.
 Write a YAML file, drop it in a folder, done.
-An extensible rtk alternative built in Go.
+The extensible LLM token optimizer: filters are YAML data files, not compiled code.

 snip — Token Savings Report